NOTIF-API/EffectDisplay/README.md

     vertical_aligment: 'Bottom'
   # What text will the user see when hovering over a question mark in the settings?
   enabled_display_description: 'Determines whether the display of enabled effects is enabled, replaces .display in the console'
+  # Will the plugin notify you of a new update
+  check_for_update: true

 ```
 ## How edit
 | effect_line | description |